giohappy/gdal2cesium/README.md

 Introduction
 ------------

-A Python command line utility, based on GDAL and inspired to [gdal2tiles](http://www.gdal.org/gdal2tiles.html), to generate terrain heightmap tiles accordig to the native [Cesium format](http://cesiumjs.org/data-and-assets/terrain/formats/heightmap-1.0.html)
+A Python command line utility, based on GDAL and inspired by [gdal2tiles](http://www.gdal.org/gdal2tiles.html), to generate terrain heightmap tiles accordig to the native [Cesium format](http://cesiumjs.org/data-and-assets/terrain/formats/heightmap-1.0.html)

 Any raster source supported by GDAL can be used.
 It can process multiple sources, with different size, resolution and covering area.
 The only requirement is that **sources must have the same data type** (Float32, Int16, etc.).
 In case you can transform them using [gdal_translate](http://www.gdal.org/gdal_translate.html).
 The original data will be merged according to the following rules: